fpereiro/gotoB/tutorial/tutorial.md

 However artificial, this server allows us to interact with functions that both load and save data through an asynchronous process, which is exactly how it happens in real life webapps.

-The fake server will expose two routes: `GET /products` and `POST /cart`, one for retrieving products, the other one for saving the cart.
+The fake server will expose three routes: `GET /products`, `POST /cart` and `GET /cart`, one for retrieving products, the other two for saving and loading the cart.

 The fake server will be reached through a `server` function that takes a `method` (either `GET` or `POST`), a `path` (either `/products` or `/cart`), an optional `body` and a `callback`.
 The callback is a function that will be executed when we get a response from the server.
 Let's see a couple of examples: